Butt goes through 1st full-pad practice since knee injury

 “I had a year to observe how pro football really works,” Butt said.
 “Going back to the spring, I really got into the playbook so I can hit the ground running in camp.”

 Butt has plenty of competition in camp among a tight end group that’s got deep Big Ten Conference roots.
 There’s rookie Troy Fumagalli, a fifth-round pick out of Wisconsin.
 There’s also Jeff Heuerman, a third-round pick in 2015 from Ohio State who’s currently sidelined by a balky knee.
-Not to be left out: Matt LaCosse attended Illinois.
+Not to be left out: Matt LaCosse attended Illinois, and Austin Traylor went to Wisconsin.

 Fumagalli has an easy explanation for the league’s representation.